ParabolInc/parabol/scripts/README.md

 - It's a single file (...and node_modules)
 - No monkeypatching `require`, all heavy lifting happens during buildtime

+## Predeploy

+Some scripts must run before the server can start.
+For example, DB migrations.
+Other scripts are included in the `predeploy` script.
+These scripts include the following:

+- Storing persisted GraphQL queries in the DB
+- Priming the database with integration keys pulled from ENV vars
+- pushing assets to a CDN listed in the ENV

 ## Why not use X instead?

 ### Typescript Composite